jpotapova/Metasite-FE-task/README.md

-# Task for a candidate .NET developer
+# Task for a candidate frontend developer

 ### HTML/CSS
 Implement the presented design (appreciate the attention to the details) using HTML5 and CSS3.